tribixbite/awesome/README.md

 ## Python

+*   [cslsolow/SeeRepo](https://github.com/cslsolow/SeeRepo) - SeeRepo is a multimodal repository-understanding framework for coding agents that visualizes repository structure and dependencies as graphs while keeping code as text, significantly reducing token cost in repository-level tasks without sacrificing issue-resolution accuracy.
 *   [NVIDIA/SkillSpector](https://github.com/NVIDIA/SkillSpector) - Security scanner for AI agent skills.
 Detect vulnerabilities, malicious patterns, and security risks.
 *   [omnigent-ai/omnigent](https://github.com/omnigent-ai/omnigent) - A meta-harness for all your AI agents.
 Omnigent provides a common layer over Claude Code, Codex, Pi, and the agents you write yourself: swap or combine harnesses without rewriting, keep them in check with policies and sandboxing, and collaborate in real time on the same live session, from any device.
 *   [NousResearch/hermes-agent](https://github.com/NousResearch/hermes-agent) - The agent that grows with you